 If you fall asleep quickly but find yourself waking up in the middle of the night you may be wondering how to fall back asleep quickly.

 Waking up in the middle of the night can be frustrating, especially if you have a busy day or early start and want to feel focused for the next day.
-If this happens to you every night, or even just occasionally you'll want to know how to fall back asleep quickly – so you don't miss out on all the health benefits of a good night's sleep.
+There are a number of reasons why you might be waking up in the night, from alcohol before bed to not enough exercise during the day.
+If you're trying to sleep in an unfamiliar environment, there's something called the first night effect that can prevent you from properly switching off.
+Whatever the cause, it's helpful to have some tricks up your sleeve to help you fall back asleep quickly – so you don't miss out on all the health benefits of a good night's sleep.

 We speak to Dr Guy Meadows, co-founder and clinical lead at Sleep School about why we wake up in the middle of the night and the different methods and techniques you can try to help you fall back asleep in two minutes.

 Why do we wake up in the middle of the night?

 If you wake up in the middle of the night don't worry – as Dr Meadows explains that it's normal for us to wake up multiple times: "Sleep is made up of three stages – light, deep and Rapid Eye Movement (REM) sleep.
 Each stage has a different job including growth and repair, mood regulation and memory processing."

 While he also goes on to say that the average eight-hour sleeper has around four awakenings per night.
 "Various hypotheses exist as to why we wake intermittently including allowing us to check for danger (survival theory), aiding the onboarding of large memories (memory theory) and allowing us to feed our young or stoke the fire (basic theory).